 Module 2: Religion and Climate Change

 The window for action to turn things around and avert the worst of the climate breakdown is rapidly shrinking.
-Faith communities are a major but neglected source for mobilization, action, and new imaginings of our relationship with nature.
+Faith communities are a major but neglected source for mobilisation, action, and new imaginings of our relationship with nature.
 Faith-based organisations own 8% of the habitable land surface, 5% of all commercial forests, 50% of the schools in the world and 10% of world’s total financial institutions.
 These can all be mobilised in line with the theologies of stewardship and sustainability we find in all the world faiths.

 This module will highlight the action of faith leaders and faith-based NGOs, explore religious teaching on themes of climate change through scriptural reasoning, and allow you to think about your modes of influence within the communities you are part of.